joaogoetze/js_api/README.md

-Basic API done with JS, Node JS to be more specific.
-I use a Postgres local DB.
+Basic API built with JavaScript, specifically with Node.js.
+I use a local PostgreSQL database.

 Libraries used:

-- pg (db connection)
+pg (database connection)
-- pool from pg (create a db connection object)
-- express (routes)
-- cors (nedded to can use this api from other local project)
+Pool from pg (to create a database connection pool) express (for routing) cors (required to allow this API to be used by other local projects)